Tom's Hardware Verdict

 Higher-than-expected acoustics under load

 Features & Specifications

 If bling is not your thing and you are looking for a new chassis for your next system build with an emphasis on quiet operation, the $130 be quiet!
 Silent Base 601 is certainly worth your consideration.
-This chassis doesn't feature any tempered glass or RGB lighting, instead opting for a more subdued look with a focus on acoustic performance.
+One of the best pc cases around, this chassis doesn't feature any tempered glass or RGB lighting, instead opting for a more subdued look with a focus on acoustic performance.